concourse/hush-house/README.md

 # For instance, for a deployment named `bananas`:
 mkdir ./deployments/bananas

+# Create the required files
+touch ./deployments/{Chart.yaml,requirements.yaml,values.yaml,.values.yaml}

-# Create a `Chart.yaml` file with some info about it
+# Populate `Chart.yaml` file with some info about it
 echo '---
 name: bananas
 version: 0.0.1